-Have you ever received an electric bill that was a lot more than you expected?
+Are your utility bills too high?
 It can happen to anyone, no matter how diligent you are at turning off the lights.
-Here are a few ways to save energy and help avoid those high electric bills!
+Here are a few ways to lower your electric bill and possibly save hundreds of dollars a year!

 1. Turn off the heat dry option on your dishwasher